ksumanthreddy/Multimodal-Emotion-Aware-Music-Recommendation-System/README.md

 - Voice command support
 - Multi-user detection

+Built with Python, Computer Vision, and AI to create a personalized music experience based on human emotions.

 ## Still Working For Further Improvements

-Built with Python, Computer Vision, and AI to create a personalized music experience based on human emotions.

----

-⭐ If you like this project, consider giving it a star on GitHub!